 IV.
 Web Analysis

-- the anonymous IP address of the calling system
+- anonymized IP address of the calling system

 - referencing website

 This data is only stored on TUK servers.
-The data will not be passed on to third parties.
+The data is not passed on to third parties.
 Due to the anonymization of IP addresses, it is no longer possible to assign them to the calling computer.

-The data is deleted as soon as it is no longer required for our analyses.
+The data is deleted as soon as it is no longer required for the analyses.

-The software sets a cookie for 7 days on the user's computer in order to recognise returning visitors.
+The software sets a cookie for seven days on the user's computer in order to recognise returning visitors.

 The legal basis for the collection and evaluation of this data is Art.
 6 para.
-1 lit. e in conjunction with Art.
+1 (e) in conjunction with Art.
 6 para.
-3 lit. b General Data Protection Regulation (DSGV) in connection with § Article 3 of the State Data Protection Act of Rhineland-Palatinate (LDSG).
+3 (b) of the General Data Protection Regulation (GDPR) in conjunction with section 3 of the Data Protection Act of the Land of Rhineland-Palatinate (LDSG).

-If you do not agree with the storage and evaluation of this data, you can object to its storage and use at any time by clicking on the mouse.
+If you do not agree with the storage and evaluation of this data, you can object to its storage and use at any time by mouse click.
 In this case a so-called opt-out cookie is stored in your browser, which means that Matomo does not collect any session data.

-Your objection only remains effective if you do not delete the Matomo deactivation cookie on your computer.
+Your objection will only remain effective if you do not delete the Matomo deactivation cookie on your computer.
 You will have to perform the opt-out again if you use another computer or another web browser.

 If you have activated the "Do Not Track" setting in your browser, no opt-out is required.

-On the TUK website there are contact forms which can be used for electronic contact.
+On the TUK website there are contact forms that can be used for electronic contact.
 If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.
-Your consent is obtained for the processing of the data during the sending process and reference is made to this data protection declaration.
+For the processing of the data, your consent is obtained during the submission process and reference is made to this data protection declaration.

-Alternatively, it is possible to contact us via the e-mail address provided.
-In this case, the user's personal data transmitted with the e-mail will be stored.
+Alternatively, it is possible to contact us via the email address provided.
+In this case, the user's personal data transmitted with the email is stored.

-In this context, the data will not be passed on to third parties.
+In this context, the data is not shared with third parties.

 The legal basis for the processing of the data is Art.
 6 para.
-1 lit. a DSGVO, if the user has given his consent.
+1 (a) GDPR, if the user has given his consent.

-The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
+The legal basis for processing the user´s personal data, acquired as a result of the user sending an email, is Art.
 6 para.
-1 lit. f DSGVO.
-If the e-mail contact is aimed at the conclusion of a contract, the legal basis for this processing is Art.
+1 (f) GDPR.
+If the email contact aims at the conclusion of a contract, the legal basis for this processing is Art.
 6 para.
-1 lit. b DSGVO.
+1 (b) GDPR.

 This data is used exclusively for the processing of the conversation.
-The data will be deleted as soon as they are no longer required for the purpose of their collection.
-For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+For the personal data from the input mask of the contact form and those sent by email, this is the case when the respective conversation with the user has ended.

-The user has the possibility to revoke his consent to the processing of personal data at any time.
-If the user contacts us by e-mail, he can object to the storage of his personal data at any time.
+The user has the option to revoke his consent to the processing of personal data at any time.
+If the user contacts us by email, he can object to the storage of his personal data at any time.
 In such a case the conversation cannot be continued.
-You can revoke your consent and object to the storage via the contact form or by e-mail.
+You can revoke your consent and object to the storage via the contact form or by email.
 All personal data stored in the course of the contact will be deleted in this case.

-These technically necessary cookies are not used to create user profiles and are usually deleted after closing your browser.
+These technically necessary cookies are not used to create user profiles and are usually deleted after closing the browser.